Magnetization transfer explains most of the $T_1$ variability in the MRI literature: Results

 In contrast to the 3\% intra-study coefficients of variation reported for $T_1$, \cite{Gracien.2020} the inter-study coefficient of variation is 14\% across the literature analyzed here.
-Fig.~\ref{fig:T1_scatter} illustrates this variability by the spread along the y-axis, and compares it to $T_1$ estimates based on signals that were simulated for respective data acquisition method, followed by mono-exponential fitting as described in the respective publication.
-The simulations of all acquisition methods used a global set of model parameters, which was determined with a least-square fitting procedure to best explain the literature $T_1$ values (Tab.~\ref{tab:qMT_param}).
+Fig.~\ref{fig:T1_scatter} illustrates this variability by the spread along the y-axis, and compares it to $T_1$ estimates based on signals that were simulated for the respective pulse sequence, followed by mono-exponential fitting as described in the respective publication.
+The simulations of all pulse sequences used a global set of model parameters, which was determined with a least-square fitting procedure to best explain the literature $T_1$ values (Tab.~\ref{tab:qMT_param}).

 Simulating the signals with a mono-exponential model (Fig.~\ref{fig:T1_scatter}a) results in a small span along the x-axis, indicating inter-study reproducibility within the mono-exponential framework, which matches experimental findings in phantoms containing doped water. \cite{Stikov.2015} However, the deviations from the identity line indicate that a mono-exponential model fails to explain the inter-study variability observed in tissue.